StrongLoop-Evangelists/workshop-band-app/workshop/01-init.md

 ### Which version of LoopBack would you like to use?

 ```
 ?
-What's the name of your application? band-aid
-?
-Enter name of the directory to contain the project: band-aid
-   create band-aid/
-     info change the working directory to band-aid

-?
 Which version of LoopBack would you like to use?
 (Use arrow keys)
   2.x (long term support)
 ❯ 3.x (current)